dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 past 6 months.

-My drinking has started again, although it's been stable, and I drink no more than a litre of beer a day, usually taking a day off each week.
+My drinking has started again, although it's been stable, and I drink no more than a litre of beer a day, usually taking a day off each week and have probably been "drunk" only a few times this year.

 ![view](/images/2023-12-29/3.jpg)
 *Sunset on the coast path up to Moonfleet*